Bit-Wasp/BitWasp/README.md

 There is no installer, so you need to set up the config files yourself:
 ./application/config/database.php :
 	- This needs your SQL details.
-./application/config/bitwasp.php :
+See ./application/config/database.php.sample ./application/config/bitwasp.php :
 	- This needs your bitcoind JSON-rpc credentials as entered above.
+See ./application/config/bitcoin.php.sample

 To enable currency conversion, set up a cronjob:
 ```